Leo Ranzolin, ThD

 909-558-8434; x.
 88434 on campus

-Dr. Leo Ranzolin received his B.S. in Management from Columbia Union College (1981); he earned an M.Div. degree from Andrews University’s Theological Seminary (1987) and a Th.M. degree in Biblical Studies from Duke University’s Divinity School (1993).
-His Th.D. degree from Boston University’s School of Theology was also in the area of Biblical Studies where he took a major in New Testament and a minor in Old Testament (2001).
+Dr. Leo Ranzolin received his undergraduate degree from Columbia Union College.
+He earned graduate degrees from the Theological Seminary of Andrews University (M.Div.) and the Divinity School of Duke University (Th.M.).
+His Doctor of Theology degree (Th.D.) is from the School of Theology of Boston University in the area of Biblical Studies where he took a major in New Testament and a minor in Old Testament.

-His research and teaching interests range from the OT’s prophetic literature, particularly Amos, to Pauline studies, especially the Corinthian letters.
+His research and teaching interests range from the Old Testament’s prophetic literature to Gospel and Pauline studies, especially the Corinthian letters.
 He intentionally pursued graduate studies within the context of divinity schools because he wanted to pursue the discipline of biblical studies in academic communities that were deeply interested in the life of the church.
 He is a member of the Society of Biblical Literature and Adventist Society of Religious Studies.

-Leo served for one year as a taskforce hospital chaplain at the White Memorial Medical Center and for six years as a pastor in the Southern California and Potomac conferences, with much of his ministry focused upon youth, young adults, and young families.
+Leo served for six years as a pastor in the Southern California and Potomac conferences, with much of his ministry focused upon youth, young adults, and young families.
 He has authored book reviews and articles, presented papers at professional meetings and spoken at camp meetings, pastor retreats, and local churches.

 Leo completed two quarters of Clinical Pastoral Education (CPE): one quarter at Loma Linda University Medical Center and the other quarter at the Fred C. Nelles Youth Prison in Whittier, CA. He brings a wealth of administrative experience to LLU’s School of Religion, having chaired Pacific Union College’s Religion Department for nine years, its Curriculum and Efficiency Committee and Heubach Lectureship Committee, and various other committees.